ableinc/pydotenvs/README.md

   --help                  Show this message and exit.
   ```

-# Changelog
+## Changelog

+* March 2022 - Minor version udpate
+  * Bug fix where 'PWD' key was not found on linux systems.
 * January 2022 - Minfor version update
-  - You can now transfer an old .env file document to a new .env file document.
+  * You can now transfer an old .env file document to a new .env file document.
 Described above.
-  - Before, the .env file was required at root of the project directory.
+  * Before, the .env file was required at root of the project directory.
 This is no longer the case, you
     can now give any file path on the system.
-  - Option to clear all environment variables or only the ones imported by pydotenvs - Default: module_init_only=True
+  * Option to clear all environment variables or only the ones imported by pydotenvs - Default: module_init_only=True
 * October 2020 - Minor version update
-  - Any message that should/shall be printed (unrelated to an error) will be controlled by the boolean value of verbose.
+  * Any message that should/shall be printed (unrelated to an error) will be controlled by the boolean value of verbose.
-  - Cleaned the CLI code, slightly
+  * Cleaned the CLI code, slightly